amcguiga/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD-Abbreviated.md

 * **Soft**: You lose your edge; you become sentimental, passive, gentle.
 * **Unstable**: Your emotional state is volatile.
 You can instantly rage, or fall into despair, act impulsively, or freeze up.
 * **Vicious**: You seek out opportunities to hurt people, even for no good reason.

-# Progress clocks

-A **progress clock** is a circle divided into segments (see examples at right).
-Draw a progress clock when you need to track ongoing effort against an obstacle or the approach of impending trouble.

-> Sneaking into the constables watch tower?
-Make a clock to track the alert level of the patrolling guards.
-When the PCs suffer consequences from partial successes or missed rolls, fill in segments on the clock until the alarm is raised.

-Generally, the more complex the problem, the more segments in the progress clock.

-A complex obstacle is a 4-segment clock.
-A more complicated obstacle is a 6-clock.
-A daunting obstacle is an 8-segment clock.

-When you create a clock, make it about the **obstacle,** not the method.
-The clocks for an infiltration should be "Interior Patrols" and "The Tower," not "Sneak Past the Guards" or "Climb the Tower."
-The patrols and the tower are the obstacles - the PCs can attempt to overcome them in a variety of ways.

-Complex enemy threats can be broken into several "layers," each with its own progress clock.
-For example, the dockside gangs' HQ might have a "Perimeter Security" clock, an "Interior Guards" clock, and a "Office Security" clock.
-The crew would have to make their way through all three layers to reach the gang boss' personal safe and valuables within.

-Remember that a clock tracks progress.
-It reflects the fictional situation, so the group can gauge how they're doing.
-A clock is like a speedometer in a car.
-It *shows* the speed of the vehicle—it doesn't determine the speed.

-## Simple Obstacles

-Not every situation and obstacle requires a clock.
-Use clocks when a situation is complex or layered and you need to track something over time—otherwise, resolve the result of an action with a single roll.

-Examples of progress clocks follow.

-## Danger Clocks

-The GM can use a clock to represent a progressive danger, like suspicion growing during a seduction, the proximity of pursuers in a chase, or the alert level of guards on patrol.
-In this case, when a complication occurs, the GM ticks one, two, or three segments on the clock, depending on the consequence level.
-When the clock is full, the danger comes to fruition—the guards hunt down the intruders, activate an alarm, release the hounds, etc.

-## Racing Clocks

-Create two opposed clocks to represent a race.
-The PCs might have a progress clock called "Escape" while the constables have a clock called "Cornered."
-If the PCs finish their clock before the constables fill theirs, they get away.
-Otherwise, they're cornered and can't flee.
-If both complete at the same time, the PCs escape to their lair, but the hunting officers are outside!

-You can also use racing clocks for an environmental hazard.
-Maybe the PCs are trying to complete the "Search" clock to find the lockbox on the sinking ship before the GM fills the "Sunk" clock and the vessel goes down.

-## Linked Clocks

-You can make a clock that unlocks another clock once it's filled.
-For example, the GM might make a linked clock called "Trapped" after an "Alert" clock fills up.
-When you fight a veteran warrior, she might have a clock for her "Defense" and then a linked clock for "Vulnerable."
-Once you overcome the "Defense" clock, then you can attempt to overcome the "Vulnerable" clock and defeat her.
-You might affect the "Defense" clock with violence in a knife-fight, or you lower her defense with deception if you have the opportunity.
-As always, the method of action is up to the players and the details of the fiction at hand.

-## Mission Clocks

-The GM can make a clock for a time-sensitive mission, to represent the window of opportunity you have to complete it.
-If the countdown runs out, the mission is scrubbed or changes—the target escapes, the household wakes up for the day, etc.

-## Tug-of-war Clocks

-You can make a clock that can be filled *and* emptied by events, to represent a back-and-forth situation.
-You might make a "Revolution!" clock that indicates when the refugees start to riot over poor treatment.
-Some events will tick the clock up and some will tick it down.
-Once it fills, the revolution begins.
-A tug-of-war clock is also perfect for an ongoing turf war between two crews or factions.

 # Action Roll